 Stick-on nasal strips:

 These Strips may be put on the bridge of the nose to assist in expanding the nasal passageway.
 This may improve your breathing efficiency and help you minimize or eliminate snoring.
-Additionally, you might try an external nasal dilator, which is a stiffened adhesive strip that is put across the nostrils on top of the nose.
+Additionally, you might try an external nasal dilator, a stiffened adhesive strip that is put across the nostrils on top of the nose.
 This may reduce airflow resistance, making breathing easier.
 Additionally, internal nasal dilators are available.
 These are placed within the nose.

 Limit or abstain from alcohol before bedtime:

 Avoid consuming alcohol for at least three hours before sleep.
 Alcohol may cause the throat muscles to relax, resulting in snoring.
 Alcohol may also cause sleep disturbances in other ways.
 For instance, a 2020 research found that alcohol use is connected with decreased REM sleep.
-REM sleep is important since it is when memories are formed, and dreams occur.
+REM sleep is important since memories are formed, and dreams occur.

 Avoid sedatives before going to bed:

 Consult your doctor if you are currently taking sedatives to determine your choices.
 Stopping sedative usage before bedtime may help alleviate snoring.
-As with alcohol, sedatives may cause muscles such as those in your throat to relax.
+As with alcohol, sedatives may cause muscles such as your throat to relax.

-If you smoke, make an attempt to quit:
+If you smoke, attempt to quit:

 Smoking is a harmful habit that may exacerbate snoring.
 According to a 2014 study, smoking may raise your chance of developing OSA or exacerbate the illness.
 Additional conclusive research is required.
-Consult a physician about available treatments, such as gum or patches that may assist you in quitting.
+Consult a physician about available treatments, such as gum or patches, that may assist you in quitting.

 Maintain a healthy body weight: